brennanfee/winfiles/installation-steps.md

 ### Install Applications With Prompts Or Dialogs

-The following applications are available from Chocolatey or Scoop but bring up blocking dialogs or require other immediate configuration to complete.
+The following applications are available from Chocolatey but bring up blocking dialogs or require other immediate configuration to complete.
 So they must be manually installed here.
 These all should be done within an Administrator PowerShell.

 1. `choco install -y -r rainmeter`

-### Install Applications Not Available In Chocolatey Or Scoop
+### Install Applications Not Available In Chocolatey

 Q: Why are most of these things in the "cloud" synced folder rather than the winfiles folder?

-A: Because I may not have legal right to re-distribute those files or they are sensitive (like my settings).
+A: Because I may not have legal right to re-distribute those files or they are sensitive (like my settings or license files\keys).

 #### Fonts